Piyushi-0/ACE/README.md

 MNIST.ipynb

-Code for Class-conditional Beta-VAE that we use in our MNIST experiment is a modified version of Beta-VAE code from https://github.com/1Konny/Beta-VAE(acknowledged).
+Code for Class-conditional Beta-VAE that we use in our MNIST experiment is a modified version of Beta-VAE code from <a href="https://github.com/1Konny/Beta-VAE">https://github.com/1Konny/Beta-VAE</a>(acknowledged).
 After training the model, please put checkpoints in the directory of MNIST.ipynb to visualize causal effects.
 The 'random_z.gif' used in the notebook is the gif you get in outputs folder after training.